MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-entity-extraction.md

     *(Optional)* To keep AI models permanently on the menu for easy access, select the pin icon.

 1. Select **Entity Extraction - Extract key elements from text, and classifies them into predefined categories**.
-1. Select predefined text samples to analyze, or add your own text, select **Analyze text**  to see how the model analyzes your text.
+1. Select predefined text samples to analyze, or add your own text, select **Analyze text** to display how the model analyzes your text.

 ### Use the formula bar

 You can integrate your AI Builder entity extraction model in Power Apps Studio by using the formula bar.
-For more information, see [Use Power Fx in AI Builder models in Power Apps (preview)](powerfx-in-powerapps.md).
+Learn more in [Use Power Fx in AI Builder models in Power Apps (preview)](powerfx-in-powerapps.md).

 ## Use in Power Automate